Q: What is Porting Assistant for .NET?

 Q: What .NET versions are supported by Porting Assistant for .NET?

-Porting Assistant for .NET supports .NET Core 3.1 as a target, and .NET Framework 3.5+ as source.
-The support for .NET 5 as the target will be available later this year.
+Porting Assistant for .NET supports .NET Core 3.1 and .NET 5 as a target, and .NET Framework 3.5+ as source.

 Q: What kind of .NET applications are supported by Porting Assistant for .NET?